The Best Tulum Transportation Guide

 Taking the ADO bus to Tulum from the Cancun Airport

 ADO bus does service the Cancun Airport and is the only public transportation available.
 There are currently 6 busses a day that go from the Cancun Airport to Tulum.
-It takes just under two hours to arrive in the downtown of Tulum.
+It takes between 2 hours and 5 minutes to 2 hours and 25 minutes to arrive in the downtown of Tulum.
 You can check the prices and schedule here on the ADO website.

 This Tulum transportation option is best for those traveling on a budget and have the time to make the connection.
 It should be noted that if you are not staying in the downtown of Tulum, an expensive taxi will be needed to get to your hotel.
 This can make it a better option to get the private transfer to your destination.
 See taxi information below.